evanlsolomon/git-basics-mod-remotes-lab-dc-fe-061118/my-repository/README.md

-This is my readmetouch README.mdtouch README.md
+This is my readmetouch README.md